-David Gaughran lives in Dublin, where the rain comes up from the ground and everyone has pints for hands.
+David Gaughran lives in Portugal but comes from Dublin, where the rain comes up from the ground and everyone has pints for hands.

 He is the author of the historical adventures Liberty Boy, Mercenary & A Storm Hits Valparaiso, and has helped tens of thousands of authors to self-publish their work via his workshops, blog, and books such as Let’s Get Digital, Let’s Get Visible, Amazon Decoded, Strangers to Superfans, BookBub Ads Expert, and Following.
 He has been featured in the Telegraph, the Irish Times, the Guardian, the Irish Examiner, the Sunday Times, Huffington Post, Business Insider, Forbes, Mashable, New York Observer, Newsweek Polska, il Giornale, The Star Malaysia, and a smattering of Wanted posters.

 In May 2020, he was one of the recipients of the Kate Wilhelm Solstice Award along with John Picacio.
 SFWA President Mary Robinette Kowal said, “David Gaughran has been doing yeoman’s work for years, alerting indie writers about predatory schemes and warning them about changes in independent publishing.
 His work makes the science-fiction and fantasy landscape safer for writers.”

-This site contains affiliate links to things like ebooks on Amazon, as well as highly recommended services like MailerLite, and occasional special offers from companies like AppSumo.
+This site contains affiliate links to things like ebooks on Amazon, as well as highly recommended services like MailerLite, and occasional special offers from companies such as AppSumo.

 These affiliate relationships help to offset the running costs of this site, and all the associated free resources.
 You can assume that any link to a book is an affiliate link, meaning I’ll get a small percentage in commission, should you decide to purchase it.